MicrosoftDocs/power-platform/power-platform/sap/connect/sap-odata-connector.md

 The SAP OData connector offers different ways to access your SAP systems, so you can choose what works best for your needs.
 Here are the options:

 - **Basic Authentication:** Just use your username and password to connect.
 - **Anonymous Token:** No authentication needed, great for public data.
 - **SSO through Azure API Management (APIM):** Use Azure APIM for secure and easy logins.

+> [!NOTE]
-> **Note:** If the system you are integrating with is behind a company fire wall the On-premises Data Gateway is required as it serves as a secure way to access secured systems.
+> If the system you are integrating with is behind a company fire wall the On-premises Data Gateway is required as it serves as a secure way to access secured systems.

 ## Integration with Power Platform